 Artists in Schools Directory

-Students learn all about knots and weaving on a loom in 5 sessions as they build and assemble their own reusable backstrap loom!
-Once constructed, each student will weave a long sample using colorful yarn scraps.
-The portable looms are easy to store and set up at any location!
-Students learn how to finish their weaving and then are challenged to apply their experience directly to the operation of traditional floor loom.
-Weave fiber knowledge and technology developed since the beginning of history into your art, science, or social studies curriculum!
-See woven materials from other cultures and time periods you choose.
-Well suited to grades 3 to 5 but adaptable to all ages including adults.
-Also available in collaborative weaving format.
+Students learn all about knots and weaving on a loom in 5 sessions as they build and assemble their own backstrap loom!
+Once constructed, each student will weave a long sample using colorful yarns.
+(The small portable looms are easy to store and set up at any location!)
+Students learn how to safely remove their weaving from the loom and then are challenged to apply their experience directly to the operation of traditional floor loom.
+During the residency, the artist will explain and demonstrate the process of spinning yarn and weaving patterned cloth.
+Weave fiber knowledge and technology developed since the beginning of human history into your art, science, or social studies curriculum!
+The residency is well suited to grades 3 to 5 but adaptable to any ability or specialized setting.
+During the planning phase, each residency can be modified to include your event, theme, and/or to create collaborative and legacy projects.

-Jan French is a multi-fiber artist teaching in Triangle classrooms, festivals, museums, historical sites and shops since 2007.
-She has worked as a Teaching Artist for the Durham Arts Council's CAPS program since 2009.
+Jan French is a multi-fiber artist teaching weaving and directing woven collaborations in Triangle classrooms, festivals, museums, historical sites, and shops since 2007.
+She has worked as a Teaching Artist in Wake, Orange and Durham counties since 2009.
 While living in Durham she earned graduate degrees in environmental management and design and worked as an environmental planner.
-She enjoys researching traditional weaving techniques and fibers in ancient history to modern cultures, including local textiles.
-Consequently, Ms. French uses a multidisciplinary and hands-on approach to help students explore traditional fiber crafts (weaving, spinning, and felting).
+This year she received training in strategies and tools for working with students with special needs.
+She then conducted an "inclusive" weaving residency at Lincoln Heights ES.
+Both training and residency were part of the Wake Arts Inclusion Project managed by Arts Access.
+Ms. French can modify her multi-disciplinary and hands-on approach to help most students fully explore traditional finer crafts.